IlyaSkriblovsky/FlowchartBuilder/README.md

 IDE for drawing and running Flowcharts with statements written in Pascal-like mini-language.

 This was my school project in 2002—2004.
 Archived here for the sake of nostalgia.
+Please do not judge the code seriously :)

 ## Building